 Your doctor will measure your oxygen level with either a blood test or a device called a pulse oximeter.
 The pulse oximeter goes on your finger, toe, or earlobe.
 It’s quick and painless, but not always as accurate as a blood test.

 Your doctor will then give you a prescription for oxygen therapy, just like you’d get for medicine.
 It tells you how much oxygen you need and when to take it.
 Follow these directions closely.
-Too little oxygen can damage your heart and brain.
-Too much could slow your breathing and cause other issues.

 Side Effects and Safety